 We also have a wonderful collection of larger format Photos here.

 Huaraz is an 8 hour bus ride from Lima (400 km).
 Cruz del Sur www.cruzdelsur.com.pe is one of the higher end bus companies that makes this round trip ride.
 Note that they have two bus stations in Lima and one in Huaraz.
-Their main bus station (the terminal station) which offers trips to Huaraz is located on the busy Avenue Javier Prado 1109 in Lima.
+Their primary bus station (the terminal station) which offers transportation to Huaraz, is located on the busy Avenue Javier Prado 1109 in Lima.
 We have used their services many times throughout Peru and can recommend this company.

-Downstairs seating has less seats and is slightly more expensive – the cheaper seating is upstairs.
+Downstairs seating has less seats and is slightly more expensive – cheaper seating is upstairs.
 Typically all their seats will recline very far so that you can actually sleep at night.
 Their Lima to Huaraz and vice versa trips all leave around 10 to 1030pm at night and take 8 hours.
 It is recommended you arrive 30 minutes before your scheduled departure.
 Typically it is a good idea to purchase your tickets at least several days before you want to leave.
 There are some bus companies that advertise making the trip to Huaraz in 6 hours from Lima but that is just downright dangerous.
 The main highway from Lima to the turnoff to Huaraz is a good, well paved road.
 It takes 45 minutes to an hour just to get out of Lima.
-The road runs next to the ocean for a ways and you see beautiful steep sand dunes.
-The road that leads from the main highway up into the Andes is pot holed, sometimes dirt, with parts always seemingly under construction.
+The road runs parallel to the Pacific coastline for a ways passing by beautiful steep sand dunes.
+The road ascending into the Andes (once leaving the coast highway) is pot holed, sometimes dirt, with parts always seemingly under construction.
 Its not that great of a road although is certainly not a horrible road.
 The highest point of the road is around 14,000 feet.

-Movies in Spanish sometimes with English subtitles are shown.
+Movies in Spanish sometimes with English subtitles are shown in the buses.
 Bingo is always played with the winner receiving a free non transferable trip that has to be used within 30 days.
-Note that to win the Bingo, all the numbers on your card must be read by the announcer!
-Food is served, either a regular or vegetarian meal.
+Note that to win the bingo, all the numbers on your card must be read by the announcer!
+Food is served, either regular or a vegetarian meal.
 It is your typical tasteless bland bus food.

-The small bus station for Cruz del Sur is located merely minutes walking from the center of town and typically within 10 minutes of most area hostels and or hotels.
+A small bus station for Cruz del Sur is located merely minutes walking from the center of Huaraz and is typically within 10 minutes of most area hostels and or hotels.

 Note, if you arrive in Huaraz by bus typically you will be met by several people inquiring if you would like a taxi or need a hotel.
-We’ve been to Huaraz a number of times and once we start walking out of the bus station, invariably the number of hecklers filters down to one or two guys who say they can be your guide for the time you are in Huaraz and will help arrange trip details.
+Every time we arrive to Huaraz by bus and start walking out of the bus station, invariably the number of hecklers filters down to one or two guys who say they can be your guide for the time you are in Huaraz and will help arrange trip details.
 They will follow you to your hotel either by walking or in your taxi unless you cut them off at the bus station.
 If you don’t want them to follow you, tell them you already have made arrangements for trekking or that you will visit the trekking offices downtown later.

 Friends have also used Movil Tours (their bus station in Huaraz is just down the street from Cruz del Sur) – visit: www.moviltours.com.pe Note that both bus companies take major credit cards.

 Cial is one of the cheaper bus companies offering service between Lima and Huaraz.
 Along with Movil and Cruz del Sur, Cial is located in the same general vicinity in Huaraz.
 Supposedly there is now also a scheduled flight from Lima to Anta (near Huaraz).
-We have seen this nice paved airstrip several times, but as of press time we cannot confirm these flights.
+We have seen this nice paved airstrip several times, but as our latest update to this guide, we cannot confirm these flights.

 Click on the tabs below for additional sources of information for travel in Huaraz and the Cordillera Blanca region.